Morgan Gardner Bulkeley

 Crowbar Governor

 To encourage Bulkeley to resign, the State Comptroller chained and padlocked the Governor’s office.
-Bulkeley handled this by using a crowbar to gain access.
+Bulkeley used a crowbar to gain access.
 This earned him the nickname “Crowbar Governor.”

 National Baseball Association President